 Potassium-sparing agents should be used very cautiously, if at all, in conjunction with angiotensin-converting enzyme (ACE) inhibitors due to a greatly increased risk of hyperkalemia.
 Serum potassium should be monitored frequently.

-Carcinogenesis: Long-term studies with triamterene/hydrochlorothiazide combination have not been conducted.
+Long term studies with the Triamterene and Hydrochlorothiazide combination, have not been conducted.

 There was an increased incidence of hepatocellular neoplasia (primarily adenomas) in male and female mice at the highest dosage level.
 These doses represent 7.5 times and 10 times the MRHD of 300 mg/kg (or 6 mg/kg/day based on a 50 kg patient) for male and female mice, respectively when based on body-weight and 0.7 times and 0.9 times the MRHD when based on body-surface area.
 Although hepatocellular neoplasia (exclusively adenomas) in the rat study was limited to triamterene-exposed males, incidence was not dose-dependent and there was no statistically significant difference from control incidence at any dose level.

-Impairment of Fertility: Studies of the effects of the triamterene/ hydrochlorothiazide combination, or of triamterene alone on animal reproductive function have not been conducted.
+Studies of the effects of the Triamterene and Hydrochlorothiazide combination, or of triamterene alone on animal reproductive function have not been conducted.

-Teratogenic Effects: Category C: Animal reproduction studies to determine the potential for fetal harm by Triamterene and Hydrochlorothiazide tablets have not been conducted.
-Nevertheless, a One Generation Study in the rat approximated Triamterene and Hydrochlorothiazide’s composition by using a 1:1 ratio of triamterene to hydrochlorothiazide (30:30 mg/kg/day).
+Animal reproduction studies to determine the potential for fetal harm by Triamterene and Hydrochlorothiazide have not been conducted.
+Nevertheless, a One Generation Study in the rat approximated Triamterene and Hydrochlorothiazide's composition by using a 1:1 ratio of triamterene to hydrochlorothiazide (30:30 mg/kg/day).
 There was no evidence of teratogenicity at those doses that were, on a body-weight basis, 15 and 30 times, respectively, the MRHD, and, on the basis of body-surface area, 3.1 and 6.2 times, respectively, the MRHD.

-The safe use of Triamterene and Hydrochlorothiazide tablets in pregnancy has not been established since there are no adequate and well-controlled studies with Triamterene and Hydrochlorothiazide tablets in pregnant women.
-Triamterene and Hydrochlorothiazide tablets should be used during pregnancy only if the potential benefit justifies the risk to the fetus.
+The safe use of Triamterene and Hydrochlorothiazide in pregnancy has not been established since there are no adequate and well-controlled studies with Triamterene and Hydrochlorothiazide in pregnant women.
+Triamterene and Hydrochlorothiazide should be used during pregnancy only if the potential benefit justifies the risk to the fetus.

 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.